readium/architecture/proposals/005-streamer-api.md

 #### Mobile (Swift & Kotlin)

-This new API won't break existing apps, because it's adding a new type `Streamer` wrapping existing parser classes into a cohesive unit.
 Reading apps will still be able to use indivual parsers directly.
 However, we should strongly recommend them to migrate to this new way of opening a `Publication`, which will simplify their integration and make sure they automatically benefit from new formats supported by Readium.

 ## Reference Guide (`r2-shared`)

-*Note: Asynchronicity is represented with `Future` in this reference, but each platform should use the most idiomatic concurrency structure.*

 ### `File` Class